MCP Server User Guide

 Or use the OpenAI-compatible API directly:

-curl -X POST https://mcp.haiven.local/v1/audio/transcriptions \
+curl -X POST https://mcp.haiven.site/v1/audio/transcriptions \

 -F "file=@meeting.mp3" \